 A: The majority of AP exams this year are digital, with few exceptions.
 Click here for the AP exam schedule for more details.

 Q: When are AP exams being held?

-Q: What if my student no longer wants to take an AP exam they registered for?
+Q: What if the student no longer wants to take an AP exam he/she is registered for?